QOGE/STELASER/README.md

-Why was 50% of STLSR premined?
+Why was STLSR created?
 ========

-To bootstrap the Stelaser economy with Posthuman infrastructure and offer real utility from Day One.
+To bootstrap the SAOGEN economy with Posthuman infrastructure and offer real utility from Day One.

 The access to CSTP propulsion, orbital and interplanetary logistics, AI research, or space simulation networks — will have a guaranteed 50% discount when paying in STLSR.